utkarsh-20-rajput/Gate-Preparation-Planner/README.md

 # Gate-Preparation-Planner
-GATE Preparation Planner: A React-based web application designed to assist GATE aspirants in effectively organizing their study schedule.
+A React-based web application designed to assist GATE aspirants in effectively organizing their study schedule.
 It features a Kanban board, daily suggestions, schedule tables, and a workflow graph to enhance productivity and track preparation progress.

 ## Overview
 The GATE Preparation Planner is a comprehensive tool designed to help GATE aspirants streamline their study process.
 Built with React, this web application incorporates a variety of components like a Kanban board, a calendar, daily study suggestions, a schedule table, and a workflow graph.
 These features work together to provide a visual and interactive experience, making it easier for users to manage and optimize their study time.